UserProjekt/DaVinci_Script_Proxy_Generator/README.md

 This is why a proxy workflow is often used.
 The editor can work with lower-resolution proxy files that are easier and faster to handle during the editing process, while the high-resolution original footage is used for the final render.

 ## Prerequisites and Usage
-Excerpted from the Blackmagic “Design/DaVinci Resolve/Developer/Scripting/README.txt”
+Excerpted from the "Blackmagic Design/DaVinci Resolve/Developer/Scripting/README.txt”

 ### Prerequisites